bhartiy/learnsellacious/pages/27.settings/menu-manager/docs.md

 3. To create menus, click on new button.
 4. Fill the information about the menu in different sections available in the menu window.
 5. You can add menu type and menu title.
-6. click on save button to save the menu details, the menus are successfully added to your inventory.
+6. Click on save button to save the menu details, the menus are successfully added to your inventory.